openSUSE-Rust/obs-service-cargo/README.md

 > [!IMPORTANT]
 > The original obs-service-cargo_audit is now deprecated as the vendoring process now
 > includes audit.
+>
 > [!IMPORTANT]
-> An informative tutorial for packaging Rust software in openSUSE can be found at https://en.opensuse.org/openSUSE:Packaging_Rust_Software.
+> An informative tutorial for packaging Rust software in openSUSE can be found at <https://en.opensuse.org/openSUSE:Packaging_Rust_Software>.

-## A quick example on how to run this service
+## Quick Start

 A Rust project has a root manifest, usually located at the top-most level directory of the project.